xeacx-tech/veterunion5/README.md

 ## License

-This project is licensed under a Non-Commercial License.
+All rights reserved.

-You are allowed to use, modify, and share this project for personal or educational purposes only.
+You are NOT allowed to use, copy, modify, or distribute this project in any form without explicit permission from the author.

-Commercial use is strictly prohibited.